nexclouding/NexCloud/README.md

 2. Deployment JSON Modify

-    * [nexcloud.json](/JSON/nexcloud.json) -> this mark mean explaination for object. please delete it, when you change "env" in the json.<br>
+    * [nexcloud.json](/JSON/nexcloud.json) -> This mark mean explaination for object. please delete it, when you change "env" in the json.<br>

         * "id": "nexcloud/collecter"
             * Default setting